55Honey/Acore_CarbonCopy/README.md

 If the directory was not changed, add the .lua script to your `../bin/release/lua_scripts/` directory.
 Adjust the top part of the .lua file with the config flags.

-On first startup of the core, a scheme specified in the config part of the .lua file will be created.
+**On first startup of the core, a scheme specified in the config part of the .lua file will be created.**

 You need to grant account related tickets in its `carboncopy` table:
 - `account_id` refers to the unique guid of the account.
 - `tickets is the # of times a player can copy a character`
 - `allow_copy_from_id` is reserved for future use.

-## PLAYER USAGE:
+## Player Usage:
 - create a new character with same class/race as the one to copy in the same account.
 Do NOT log it in
 - log in with the source character
 - while logged in on the character to copy, do `.carboncopy newToonsName`

-What it does:
+## What it does:
 - Delete the new characters starter gear, except the Homestone.
 - Send copies of all items worn to the new character by mail.
 - Grant the new character the sources level, xp, discovered flightmasters, /played, stats, explored zones, homebind